Enterprise-CMCS/cmcs-eregulations/solution/embedding-generator/README.md

     }
 }
 ```

+It is recommended to keep `max_text_length` at or around 20,000 characters.
+This is because the default model (Titan V2) only accepts a maximum of 8,192 tokens.
+AWS claims that the character to token ratio is approximately 4.7, which should theoretically permit around 38,000 characters, but in practice some text will hit the token limit at a much lower number of characters.
+This is a solved problem thanks to overlapped chunking.

 Note that under a typical setup, `aws_access_key_id`, `aws_secret_access_key`, and `aws_region` are not needed when running in AWS.
 This is true as long as your Lambda function has the appropriate permissions for Bedrock and SQS (if you're using it).